Nonreciprocal Synchronization of Active Quantum Spins: Quantum model

 Finally, we consider incoherent driving of each spin at rate $\pump$, described by

 Unlike the previous terms, the drive acts individually on each spin.
-The local gain is crucial as it breaks detailed balance at the microscopic level, a distinctive feature of active systems, ranging from lasers to active matter.
+The local gain is crucial as it provides energy at the microscopic level, a distinctive feature of active systems, ranging from lasers to active matter.
+In contrast to a thermal bath, the incoherent drive can result in population inversion, where the state $\ket{1}$ is more populated than the state $\ket{0}$, an important feature as we will see in \cref{s:phase_dynamics_and_sync}.

+The proposed model possesses different symmetries.
+First, the master equation~\eqref{eq:master_spin} is invariant under a global phase shift $\sigma_{a,i} \rightarrow \exp(i\theta)\sigma_{a,i} $ for all spins $\sigma_{a,i}$, ${i\in\{1,...,N\}}$ of both species $a\in\{A,B\}$.
+This is a \Usymm, which implies that no phase is preferred.
+We will see that phase locking spontaneously breaks the symmetry in the thermodynamic limit in \cref{s:phase_dynamics_and_sync}.
+Second, there is no explicit time dependence of the master equation.
+The time-translation invariance can also be spontaneously broken in the thermodynamic limit forming a continuous time crystal~\cite{Sacha_2017,Iemini_2018,Kongkhambut_2022}, in analogy to a standard crystal which breaks space-translation invariance, cf.~\cref{s:traveling_wave_states}.
+We will point out a third symmetry of \cref{eq:master_spin} in \cref{s:ptsymm}, namely parity-time ($\mathcal{PT}$) symmetry, which implies an invariance of the Liouvillian under complex conjugation $\mathcal{L} = \mathcal{L}^*$ (when $\delta = 0$).